-Sparing The Children – Custody disputes are the most hotly contested matters in most divorces.
-In a collaborative divorce, the parties agree to work out even the most heated disputes, often with the assistance of trained intermediaries.
-This approach minimizes placing the children in the middle of parental disputes.
+In marriage transitions involving children, custody disputes are the most passionately contested matters at hand.
+In a collaborative divorce, the parties agree to work out even the most heated disputes, guided by the assistance of trained intermediaries, in a way that protects the emotional lives of the children and their parents.